abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 distance, but they’ll get used to it.
 They were planning to leave Willits yesterday and head up north.
 Who knows how far they might get today and where they’ll be going on alms-round.
-That is part of the adventure and part of the practice of taking on uncertainty, *anicca*.
+That is part of the adventure and part of the practice of taking on uncertainty, *anicca.*

 When we are out on the road walking like that, uncertainty is a constant presence.
 In fact, wherever we are and whatever we are doing—whether on